-Film gates allow the film to move from one device to another, and they control where the film is in relation to the Record Head, (the thing which burns the image into the emulsion.)
-This is called registration.
+Film gates allow the film to move from one device to another, and they control where the film is about the Record Head (the thing which burns the image into the emulsion.)
+It is called registration.

-Tapered film gates are good and they are bad.
-Good because they provide a very precise location for the film, and a precise location for the image to be burned into it.
+Tapered film gates are good, and they are bad.
+Good because they provide a very precise location for the film and a precise location for the image to be burned.

 How A Camera Sensor Works